-You may need to go through rehabilitation if the cancer has caused damage in your brain that affects your ability to talk, walk, or perform other normal functions.
+You may need to go through rehabilitation if your cancer has caused damage in your brain that affects your ability to talk, walk, or perform other normal functions.
 Rehabilitation includes physical therapy, occupational therapy, and other therapies that can help you relearn activities.

-There is no way to prevent brain cancer, but you can reduce your risk of getting it if you:
+There’s no way to prevent brain cancer, but you can reduce your risk of getting it if you:

 - avoid exposure to pesticides and insecticides

 - avoid smoking